UNN-ITMM-Software/agile-course-practice-python-2020/README.md

     - code
         - migrate to newer version of Python
         - remove log files in the end of the test
-        - rename folders by project meaning, not name
+        - overall code cleaning
+        - implement one more topic as an excersize
     - infrastructure
         - update lab guides for Python
+        - whether and how to use Python virtualenv
         - change license to MIT or something like that
-        - whether and how to use Python virtualenv
+        - also enable macOS testing on Travis CI

 NOTES